 The lessee is generally treated as the holder of the luxury car and is entitled to claim a deduction for the decline in value of the car.
-For the purpose of calculating the deduction, the first element of cost of the car is limited to the car limit for the year in which the lease is granted.
-For more information, go to ato.gov.au and search for 'Yearly car limit'.
+For the purpose of calculating the deduction, the first element of cost of the car is limited to the car limit for the year in which the lease is granted; see Assets and exclusions - car limit.

 Any deduction must be reduced to reflect any use of the car other than for a taxable purpose, such as private use.
-See Decline in value of a depreciating asset used for a non-taxable purpose on page 10.
+See Decline in value of a depreciating asset used for a non-taxable purpose.

 If the lessee does not actually acquire the car from the lessor when the lease terminates or ends, the lessee is treated as if they sold the car to the lessor.
-The lessee will need to work out any assessable or deductible balancing adjustment amount; see What happens if you no longer hold or use a depreciating asset? on page 18.
+The lessee will need to work out any assessable or deductible balancing adjustment amount; see What happens if you no longer hold or use a depreciating asset?